-- Coordination and Organization: Provide structure, staff and process that bring together and coordinate partners, develop consensus on common goals (resource outcomes), build on and integrate existing partnerships and capacity, leverage and generate funding and other resources, prioritize and develop scientific information and tools to make conservation more effective, and evaluate progress toward resource outcomes by partners and partnerships within the LCC area and as part of the LCC national network. - Ecological Planning: Compile, organize and provide information from existing partners and partnerships on status, trends, current and emerging threats, and limiting factors for priority fish, wildlife and plant species and cultural resources; agree on regional objectives for these species and resources; and assess their relationship to limiting factors, habitats and landscapes to provide a scientific basis for conservation actions.
+- Coordination and Organization: Provide structure, staff and process that brings together and coordinates partners, develops consensus on common goals (resource outcomes), builds on and integrates existing partnerships and capacity, leverages and generates funding and other resources, prioritizes and develops scientific information and tools to make conservation more effective and evaluates progress towards resource outcomes by partners and partnerships within the LCC area and as part of the LCC national network. - Ecological Planning: Compile, organize and provide information from existing partners and partnerships on status, trends, current and emerging threats and limiting factors for priority fish, wildlife and plant species and cultural resources; agree on regional objectives for these species and resources; and assess their relationship to limiting factors, habitats and landscapes to provide a scientific basis for conservation actions.

-- Conservation Design: Develop and provide tools and information to guide decision makers and inform conservation actions to more effectively address threats, limiting factors, and uncertainties and efficiently achieve objectives and ensure functional systems under current and predicted future conditions, and link site-scale actions to landscape and regional scale goals. - Conservation Adoption and Delivery: Assist partners with use of science and tools and work with partners to implement actions to test, validate and improve scientific information and tools developed by the LCC to enhance the ability of our lands and waters to sustain fish, wildlife, plant, and cultural resources and unique ecosystems. - Monitoring and Evaluation: Facilitate monitoring of populations, resources, habitats and landscapes and track conservation actions in a way designed to assess the effectiveness of conservation actions, assess progress toward common goals, and guide future planning and actions based on the results. - Research: Facilitate the pursuit and support of priority research activities based on needs identified and prioritized by partners and partnerships that test key assumptions in planning and inform future planning and delivery; provide guidance to Climate Science Centers on climate science needed by the LCC; and work with partners to coordinate ongoing research initiatives on priority conservation issues. - Communication and Outreach: Develop effective communication products to enhance communications among partners and partnerships, develop and sustain the LCC partnership, attract new partners, support existing funding and seek new funds, improve internal and external relations, and raise awareness of LCC priorities targeted to specific audiences. - Information Management: Compile, synthesize, organize and make available information, data, science and tools developed by partners, partnerships and the LCC in scales and formats needed by partners.
+- Conservation Design: Develop and provide tools and information to guide decision makers and inform conservation actions to more effectively address threats, limiting factors and uncertainties and efficiently achieve objectives and ensure functional systems under current and predicted future conditions and link site-scale actions to landscape and regional scale goals. - Conservation Adoption and Delivery: Assist partners with use of science and tools and work with partners to implement actions to test, validate and improve scientific information and tools developed by the LCC to enhance the ability of our lands and waters to sustain fish, wildlife, plant, and cultural resources and unique ecosystems. - Monitoring and Evaluation: Facilitate monitoring of populations, resources, habitats and landscapes and track conservation actions in a way designed to assess the effectiveness of conservation actions, assess progress towards common goals and guide future planning and actions based on the results. - Research: Facilitate the pursuit and support of priority research activities based on needs identified and prioritized by partners and partnerships that test key assumptions in planning and inform future planning and delivery; provide guidance to Climate Science Centers on climate science needed by the LCC; and work with partners to coordinate ongoing research initiatives on priority conservation issues. - Communication and Outreach: Develop effective communication products to enhance communications among partners and partnerships, develop and sustain the LCC partnership, attract new partners, support existing funding and seek new funds, improve internal and external relations, and raise awareness of LCC priorities targeted to specific audiences. - Information Management: Compile, synthesize, organize and make available information, data, science and tools developed by partners and partnerships and the LCC in scales and formats needed by partners.